Richard Bruynel Research Prize

 ELIGIBILITY

-• A 'work' presented at the NZSA biennial Conference, an NZSA seminar, in an international actuarial forum or published in the thought leadership section of the NZSA website.
+A 'work' presented at the Society Conference, a Society seminar, in an international actuarial forum or published in the thought leadership section of the Society website is eligible for the Richard Bruynel Prize.
 Such 'work' may comprise a presentation, paper and/or publication.
-The authors or presenters of any ‘work’ must include at least one NZSA member.
+The authors or presenters of any ‘work’ must include at least one Member.

-• Original thought and research on actuarial practice and theory.
+• Original thought and research on actuarial practice and theory, and

-• Innovative thought and research on actuarial practice and theory.
+• Innovative thought and research on actuarial practice and theory, and

-• Usefulness and interest to the profession generally or to particular sections of the profession.
+• Usefulness and interest to the profession generally or to particular sections of the profession, and

 • Standard of presentation, logic and clarity.